cchdo/exchange/docs/bottle.rst

 The :ref:`File Identification Stamp` of an exchange bottle file starts with ``BOTTLE``.
 Each :ref:`data line <data lines>` in an exchange bottle file represents a single bottle closure.

-When ctd paramters are encountered within exchange bottle files (e.g. :ref:`CTDPRS (DBAR)`) they represent the corrected values being read by the CTD at the time of bottle closure, usually averaged over some interval.
+When ctd parameters are encountered within exchange bottle files (e.g. :ref:`CTDPRS (DBAR)`) they represent the corrected values being read by the CTD at the time of bottle closure, usually averaged over some interval.

-In bottle files, specific paramters are REQUIRED to be present and have non fill values.
+In bottle files, specific parameters are REQUIRED to be present and have non fill values.

 .. _bottle required headers:

 Required Bottle Parameters
 --------------------------

-The following paramters are REQUIRED to be present in exchange bottle files where the paramter name occurs witin the :ref:`parameter and unit lines` and their values be present in the :ref:`data lines`.
+The following parameters are REQUIRED to be present in exchange bottle files where the parameter name occurs witin the :ref:`parameter and unit lines` and their values be present in the :ref:`data lines`.

 * :ref:`EXPOCODE`
 * :ref:`STNNBR`